KatlehoJordan/ds-playground/r-playground/README.md

 ## Backlog

+- Switch to using poetry for faster installation of python dependencies
+- Switch to installing vs code extensions with `.devcontainer/devcontainer.json`
 - Provide example using r unit testing
 - Provide instructions for setting up r package
 - Ensure all linting is working